 <h1>Contact us</h1> <form action="https://www.formbackend.com/f/{your-identifier}" method="POST"> <div class="fieldset"> <label for="name">Name</label> <input type="text" id="name" name="name" required> </div> <div class="fieldset"> <label for="email">Email</label> <input type="email" id="email" name="email" required> </div> <div class="fieldset"> <label for="message">Message</label> <textarea id="email" name="email" required></textarea> </div> <button type="submit">Submit</button> </form>

-attribute on the form element.
+Notice the action attribute on the form element.
 We’ll take the unique URL we copied from FormBackend and paste that in there.

 This example form has three fields; name, email and message.
 But your form can have as many or few as you want.
-All they need is a unique name
+All they need is a unique name attribute, which

 is how we store the data when it hits our servers.